owenauch/portfolio/README.md

 <p align="center">
   <img src='screenshots/sold.gif' width="250px"/>
 </p>
-I worked last summer with SOLD Technologies developing an ecommerce app that gamifies shopping through a reverse auction mechanism for selling products.
+I worked one summer with SOLD Technologies developing an ecommerce app that gamifies shopping through a reverse auction mechanism for selling products.
 I was hired as an intern, but quickly assumed the role of Head of Engineering due to changes in the team, and in the short time I was there, I developed an MVP into a production application with hundreds of monthly active users.
 I learned more quickly than I ever have at SOLD because virtually every concept, library, framework and technology I implemented was new to me before the summer, and I loved the fast-paced environment and chance to think creatively, make significant technical decisions and solve hard problems.
 Our iPhone application has a React Native frontend with a Ruby on Rails and PostgreSQL backend, which were exciting and fun tecnologies to learn and work in.
 <br>

 ## Personal